whitelizard/extended-ds-client/README.md

 # Extended Deepstream client

 Promise based deepstream client.
-It's basically just the [`deepstream.io-client-js`](https://www.npmjs.com/package/deepstream.io-client-js). with basic calls promisified plus some extra methods.
+It's basically just the [`deepstream.io-client-js`](https://www.npmjs.com/package/deepstream.io-client-js) with basic calls promisified, plus some extra methods.

 ## Overview

-Creating a client through this package will give you additional methods on the client object, leaving everything from the real client untouched (getRecord, getList etc).
+Creating a client through this package will give you additional methods on the client object, leaving everything from the default client untouched (getRecord, getList etc).

-These are the basic additional functions:
+These are the additional functions:
 - `loginP`
 - `record.getRecordP`
 - `record.getListP`